Got knowledge management challenges?

 Relevant Reading: 5 Best Practices for Multichannel Knowledge Management

-Bringing Artificial Intelligence (AI) into the Picture
+Bringing Artificial Intelligence into the Picture

-Everyone, whether they’re a customer, an internal sales agent, or your HR director, get the same result when they enter a search query.
-With an AI-powered unified search platform like Coveo, search results are curated for the user.
-Content recommendations are based on factors like personal profile, commonly searched terms, and location.
+With an AI search platform like Coveo, search results are centralized and curated for the user (with security and source permissions accounted for).
+Content recommendations are based on factors like personal profile, common searched terms, and geolocation to surface the most relevant information.

 AI-personalized search helps customers find answers faster.
 When they do need to reach out to knowledge workers like service agents, the search platform helps there, too.
 This happens through speeding up first contact resolution and lowering case counts.
+And it’s something customer-facing employees want to see in their workplace.

 And answers can extend within the enterprise, as well.
 With the help of AI, employers can provide a self-service portal, internal help desk forms, and even chatbots — reducing the need to contact the IT team.